DenxyChen/exercise-tracker-WQ/README.md

 The following **optional** features are implemented:

+- [ ] Set the .catch error messages to 500 for create and optionally for one of the 400x for update and delete.
   - [x] PUT and DELETE requests with unknown IDs sends status code 404.
 - [x] Date is validated to be in the MM-DD-YY format.

 ## Video Walkthrough